alicechang29/what-i-learned/notes/Data Structures & Algos/ADT,  Big-O,  Search,  Sorting Algos.md

 ### Linked List
 - All values in LL point to each other
 - Space does not need to be allocated at the time of variable declaration
+-  Items can live anywhere in memory

 | Action               | Big-O |
 | -------------------- | ----- |